YunoHost/doc/build_packages.md

 ## Architecture

-Yunohost packages are located on the yunohost.org workstation, in the `/home/yunohost/packages.git` folder.
+YunoHost packages are located on the yunohost.org workstation, in the `/home/yunohost/packages.git` folder.

 Build system is based on debuild and pbuilder.
 It will generate a chroot, embedding every dependencies and Debian build tools.